osodevops/argocd-gitops-demo/README.md

 - run the `argo-auth-application-sync.sh`

 This will add a repository (authenticated) and an application that will reconcile/sync changes within the `overlays/staging` application(s) on the ArgoCD UI.
-You can login (you will find the admin password output on the terminal from running the `./setup-argocd.sh` script earlier).
+You can login (you will find the admin password output on the terminal from running either script).

 Can also run `kubectl get deployments -A && kubectl get services -A` and you will see the newly created deployment(s) and service(s) on the minikube cluster.